Peter O'Donnell Jr. Brain Institute

 - The Department of Neurological Surgery treats some of the most difficult cases of brain tumors, cerebrovascular disorders, and neurotrauma in the country.

-- The Department of Neurology and Neurotherapeutics advances therapies for neurological disorders through scientific research and by training future neurologists.
+- The Department of Neurology advances therapies for neurological disorders through scientific research and by training future neurologists.

 - The Department of Physical Medicine and Rehabilitation provides diagnoses and treatments to patients with stroke, brain injuries, spinal-cord injuries, and neuromuscular disorders.